ryotako/plugin-expand/README.md

 The `^git.+` pattern will match any word that starts with `git`, but not `git` itself.
 Keep in mind that the regular expression format is the POSIX ERE syntax, not PCRE.
 Check the `grep` manual for a good guide to this syntax.

 The second type of condition is more interesting; a function condition is a script or function that is run each time you attempt to expand a word.
 The function can perform any logic you need to perform in order to correctly determine if your expander can expand the current word.
 If the word is of a format that your expander is expecting, your function should return `0` to tell `expand` to use your expander.
-If the function cannot expand the given word, a non-zero value should be returned instead, and expansion will be deferred to another expander.
+If the function cannot expand the given word, a non-zero value should be returned instead, and expander will be skipped.

-For performance reasons, you may want to put some effort into optimizing a condition function; if you have a lot of expansions, _all_ of the condition functions could very well be run at one time.
-If your condition function is slowing down the responsiveness of word expansion, you might want to use a simpler condition.
+For performance reasons, you may want to put some effort into optimizing a condition function, since _all_ of the condition functions will run every time you expand a word.
+If you have a lot of expansions or slow conditions, you may experience some lag when expanding words.

 Below is an example of using a function as an expansion condition: